ShadyMayez/mind-set/workflow.md

 >
 > I want to extend or adapt existing patterns where possible rather than creating a new approach from scratch.
 >
+> I you did not find a close feature and the task is a complete new one you should mention that.
+>
 > Don't modify anything yet.

 ### Technique